 What Should you Avoid in a Cat Shampoo?

-You should be aware of a few harsh ingredients in the local cat shampoos.
-We have listed some of the harmful ingredients below, but we urge you to visit our Health Center and read our in depth article Cat Shampoo Ingredients to Avoid.
+You should be aware of a few harsh ingredients often used in cat shampoos.
+We have listed some harmful ingredients below, but we urge you to read our in-depth article Cat Shampoo Ingredients to Avoid.

 Avoid pH-Disrupting Shampoos